 Knowing how to make reasonable adjustments will increase your confidence about recruiting disabled people and managing disability related absence in your teams.
-For more information about how to make reasonable adjustments, visit the EFD website: www.efd.org.uk or contact Disability Directions, EFD's member enquiry service: disabilitydirections@efd.org.uk people.
-You might have a disability yourself.
+For more information about how to make reasonable adjustments visit our website:

+www.businessdisabilityforum.org.uk or contact our member advice service: advice@businessdisabilityforum.org. uk.